New Zealand Landscape - We need to preserve our lands

 New Zealand is a country in the south-western Pacific Ocean comprised of two large islands (the North Island and the South Island) as well as numerous smaller islands, most notably Stewart Island/Rakiura and the Chatham Islands.
 In Māori, New Zealand has come to be known as Aotearoa, which is usually translated into English as The Land of the Long White Cloud.
 The Realm of New Zealand also includes the Cook Islands and Niue, which are self-governing but in free association, Tokelau, and the Ross Dependency (New Zealand's territorial claim in Antarctica).

-- There are also over 1,000 rivers and around 40 lakes with a surface over 10km2
+There are also over 1,000 rivers and around 40 lakes with a surface of over 10km2

-- Because the mountains and rivers are comparably young, waterfalls are very common (the highest at 580m being the Sutherland Falls near Milford Sound, rated 7th most scenic waterfall in the world by www.world-waterfalls.com)
+Because the mountains and rivers are comparably young, waterfalls are very common (the highest at 580m is the Sutherland Falls near Milford Sound, rated 7th most scenic waterfall in the world by www.world-waterfalls.com)